TylorS/typed/apps/website/content/guides/wire-and-rendered-dom-output.md

 range, assert producer finalizers separately from DOM removal.
 For a mounted Wire, ensure the test itself does not consume the range while inspecting it.

-Typed prefers the platform's state-preserving move operation for eligible connected nodes and falls back to insertion.
-Retaining objects does not guarantee every browser-managed state survives that fallback.
-Use [local reconciliation](/explore/dom-updates-and-reconciliation) for the move/cost contract and the [Wire reference](/reference/modules/%40typed%2Ftemplate%2FWire) for exact conversions.
+Use [local reconciliation](/explore/dom-updates-and-reconciliation) for the source-backed range and move contract, and the [Wire reference](/reference/modules/%40typed%2Ftemplate%2FWire) for conversions.